joluet/homepage/_projects/composed.md

 title:  "Composed"
 order: 3
 color: "#37a066"
+categories: projects
-imageurl: assets/images/projects/composed.png
+imageurl: assets/images/projects/composed_small.png
-big-image-url: assets/images/projects/composed_big.png
+big-image-url: assets/images/projects/composed_big.jpg
+big-image-width: 70%
 abstract: >
-  For 13 months, I have worked on the Composed classical music streaming app being the only Android developer in the Composed product team.
+  Composed was a classical music streaming service.
+Being the only Android developer in the Composed product team I maintained and extended the app for 13 months.
 ---
-Composed is an innovative niche digital music streaming service and is a subsidiary of Universal Music, the owner of the largest classical music catalogue on the planet.
+Composed was a niche digital streaming service for classical music and a subsidiary of Universal Music.
+Unfortunately, the service has been shut down after two years in mid 2016.

 Being part of a small autonomous product team I've been responsible for the Composed Android app for 13 months.
 I've implemented several new features like a new audio playback component or composer playlists.